akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 deploy, activate, and manage properties, edge hostnames, and content provider (CP) codes.

-For more information about properties, see the [Property Manager documentation](https://learn.akamai.com/en-us/products/core_features/property_manager.html) page.
+For more information about properties, see [Property Manager documentation](https://learn.akamai.com/en-us/products/core_features/property_manager.html).

 ## Prerequisites

 Before you can create a property, you need to complete these prerequisties:
 meet:

 * **Set up the Akamai Terraform Provider.** You need to complete the tasks in the [Get Started with the Akamai Terraform Provider](../guides/get_started_provider) guide.
-Be sure you have the contract and group IDs used  you retrieved available.
+Be sure you have the contract and group IDs you retrieved available.
 You'll need them to set up the Provisioning module.
 	<!--Did I get the URL right?-->
 * **Retrieve the Product ID**.
 You'll need the [Akamai Product ID](../guides/appendix#common-product-ids) for the product you are using, like Ion or Adaptive Media Delivery.